subins2000/kde-pootle/README.md

 ### The Mirror git repo

+These steps should be done in the [mirror git repo](https://github.com/FOSSersVAST/kde-ml)

 Find the package to add from [here](https://l10n.kde.org/stats/gui/trunk-kf5/package/).
 Example : `applications`, `kde-workspace`

 * Set the package :